 I also learned that bacterial infections (often from hospital stays) actually kill more people each year than AIDs, breast cancer and auto accidents combined!
 Yikes!
 More and more of these bacteria are becoming resistant to almost every antibiotic out there.

-Therapeutic-grade essential oils offer a natural alternative (really the original solution) to fighting bacteria (and viruses).
+Quality essential oils offer a natural alternative (really the original solution) to fighting bacteria (and viruses).
 While oils have been around for thousands of years, it’s really only been since the 1930s that medical researchers have discovered their antimicrobial effects.

 French physician Dr. Jean Valnet, author of The Practice of Aromatherapy, wrote: “Infectious microbes do not appear to become accustomed to the essential oils as they do to the many forms of treatment using antibiotics.”
 In other words, because essential oils are made up of such complex chemical constituents, many Super Germs (or antibiotic resistant bacteria) find it harder to build a resistance.